The Bogota Open tennis tournament is played on outdoor red clay courts at the Country Club de Bogota in Colombia.

 Draw

-The draws for the 2023 singles and doubles tournaments in Bogota will be available to be viewed on the ATP Tour website closer to the start of the tournament.
+The draws for the 2023 singles and doubles tournaments in Bogota are now available to be viewed on the ATP Tour website (see links below).

 Prize Money and Points

-The total prize money for the 2023 ATP Bogota Challenger tournament will be $160,000, with the prize money and points being split as follows:
+The total prize money for the 2023 ATP Bogota Challenger tournament was $160,000, with the prize money and points being split as follows:

 Men’s Singles